NJ, PA & DE Fungus Control

 This common lawn fungus is prevalent amongst perennial ryegrass and fine fescue.
 These are the two most susceptible species of turf to this disease.
 There is a good chance you may notice these unsightly red/pinkish blotches on your turf as you went to get the mail, or as you may walk up to our door when you arrive home from work.
 Other contributing factors to the cause of red thread are insufficient nitrogen levels, and poor drainage of the turf.
 The more moisture on your lawn, the higher the probability of red thread occurring on your property is, or any disease for that matter.

 Green Lawn Fertilizing offers a preventative AND post application Fungicide Program to handle your lawn’s fungicide needs to help aid in lawn fungus control.
-We look to provide you with the most personalized information pertaining to your lawn possible during each visit to your property.
+And if you’re part of our lawn fertilizing program we look to provide you with the most personalized information pertaining to your lawn possible during each visit to your property.
 If any of our technicians notice this fungus activity on your lawn, we will be sure to make your aware of its presence, and any actions that need to be taken to resolve this issue, or any others.

 Learn the hallmark characteristics of diseases that are common to mid-Atlantic turfs.